Plenary Lectures:

 Semi-Plenary Lectures:

-• Best Paper by Female Researcher Award: to be assigned
+• Best Paper by Female Researcher Award: To be announced

-• Best Paper by Young Author Award: to be assigned
+• Best Paper by Young Author Award: To be announced

 Plenary Lecture I